 What will happen to Comodo trusted roots?

 Sectigo will change its old Comodo CA roots starting January 14, 2019.
-The CA will begin using the USERTrust Root CAs as opposed to the Comodo Root CAs.
+The Certificate Authority will begin using the USERTrust Root CAs as opposed to the Comodo Root CAs.
 While the USERTrust Root isn’t new, it doesn’t have the “Comodo” name in it and allows Sectigo to brand its intermediaries accordingly, so that the certificate chain reflects the name change.

 Ultimately, Sectigo will push for its own roots, but the whole process will take a while.
 The roots change won’t affect existing customers and partners.
 The SSL certificates issued of old Comodo CA roots will keep working until expiry.